dibyendumajumdar/dmr_c/README.md

 #### Limitations of NanoJIT backend

 * Computed gotos are not supported
-* Bitfield access is implemented but very well tested
+* Bitfield access is implemented but not well tested
 * Calling functions through function pointers is not yet supported
 * Aggregate initializers are not supported
 * The `va_arg` mechanism is not supported